 We visited Bali Pulina Agro Tourism, a nice place in the central part of the island where we learned a lot about the production and sampled different kinds of this expensive coffee outdoor looking over the paddy fields!
 It’s important to mention that natural kopi luwak coffee is produced without harm to the animals.
 Civet cats roam freely on the coffee plantation and coffee is collected on the ground, delivering unique and authentic flavored coffee beans to customers.
 Visitors may even meet the civet cats and learn about how the coffee is made.
 There are illegal farms, sadly, that keep civet cats in cages or sell fake kopi luwak; be mindful and check the creditability of the coffee plantation during your visit.

 Bali Paulina Coffee Plantations

-Admire sunrise from the summit of Mount Batur; sunset by the cliff of Uluwatu
+Admire sunrise at the summit of Mt.
+Batur, sunset by the cliff of Uluwatu

 The landscape in Bali is diversified – rugged cliffs in the south, sandy beaches and coral reefs in the middle part, and tropical forests and volcanic mountains up in the highlands in the north of Bali.